curryriiiice/is216-g5t6-ForkingGood/README.md

 A web application to easily track food recommendations from friends and conveniently share food places and restaurants.

+## Description

+We love receiving food recommendations from friends, but we often struggle to keep track of them.
+Recommendations shared through messaging apps tend to get buried in conversations, making it challenging and tedious to scroll back and find them later.
+We realised that having a centralised, social platform to manage these recommendations would be both enjoyable and practical.
+This inspired us to create a web application that allows us to easily track food recommendations from friends and conveniently share places we personally enjoyed visiting.

+## Features

+- **Account Creation & Friend system**: User will be able to create a personal account that he can access his saved recommendations and add friends to view their recommendations to discover new places to eat.
+Friends can also like and comment on posts.
+- **Ranking system**: User can add new restaurant recommendations with details (photos, rating, review description)
+- **Interactive Map with Pinned Locations**: A map view containing a user's friend circle's recommendations
+- **Search & Filtering**: randomise, search and filter recommendations based on cuisine type, price range and location
+- **Reverse Image Search and Recognition**: When a user snaps or uploads a photo of a dish, recommendations of restaurants serving similar dishes can be provided

 ## URLs

 - **Live Application**: [https://forking-good.netlify.app/]